markgordon22/Travel-Tips-Ireland/README.md

 I tested the responsiveness of the website with the use of devices in the chrome developer tools.
 They included the following outlined below and checked if it was successfully responsive

-* Moto G4 - Successfull
+* Moto G4 - Successful
-* Iphone 4 - Successfull
+* Iphone 4 - Successful
-* Galaxy s5 - Successfull
+* Galaxy s5 - Successful
-* Pixel 2 - Successfull
+* Pixel 2 - Successful
-* Pixel 2 XL - Successfull
+* Pixel 2 XL - Successful
-* Iphone 5/SE - Successfull
+* Iphone 5/SE - Successful
-* Iphone 6/7/8 - Successfull
+* Iphone 6/7/8 - Successful
-* Iphone 6/7/8 plus - Successfull
+* Iphone 6/7/8 plus - Successful
-* Iphone X - Successfull
+* Iphone X - Successful
-* Ipad - Successfull
+* Ipad - Successful
-* Ipad prob - Successfull
+* Ipad prob - Successful
-* Surface Duo - Successfull
+* Surface Duo - Successful
-* Galaxy fold - Successfull
+* Galaxy fold - Successful

-Desktop responsiveness - successfull
+Desktop responsiveness - successful

 Usability Testing